Dragon Naturally Speaking Review

 I then proceeded to go through the tutorials provided with the software.
 These tutorials teach you how the software works as well as basic voice commands that you can use while dictating to the computer.
 They are very well done and follow the same pattern for each of the 14 short lessons.

-With each lesson, they explain a simple task to you by voice, show you a demonstration of it in action, and then give you a chance to practice on an example.After completing the 14 lessons I felt that I had a good grasp of the software, how to use it, and what to expect.Using the Software
+With each lesson, they explain a simple task to you by voice, show you a demonstration of it in action, and then give you a chance to practice on an example.After completing the 14 lessons I felt that I had a good grasp of the software, how to use it, and what to expect.Get a Quality Headset

 I was amazed at how easy the software is to use.
 It is a pretty much "hands-free" process, and you only need to turn the microphone on with your hands.